davidjb/growtreesgrow/README.rst

 in the meantime.

-In particular, this is being used to power http://twitter.com/growtreesgrow, a Twitter account dedicated to watching trees grow in Australia.
+In particular, this is being used to power http://twitter.com/growtreesgrow, and https://www.flickr.com/photos/growtreesgrow, accounts dedicated to watching trees grow in Australia.

 This is powered by Python and designed exclusively for use on a Raspberry Pi.
 It adjusts camera settings based upon whether it's night or day (based on